-The conservancy was established to actively implement nature conservation measures in sensitive marine and littoral habitats as well as to promote and protect flora and fauna deeper inland.
+The Blue Horizon Bay Conservancy was established to actively implement nature conservation measures in sensitive marine and littoral habitats as well as to promote and protect flora and fauna deeper inland.

 All conservation initiatives are conducted under the guidance of conservation authorities, both in The Metro and The Province.
 Good working relationships have been established and the ungrudging assistance offered to the community is highly valued.
 The conservancy is led by a management committee elected for a term of one year at an annual general meeting.

 Reading interest includes: